 - Salads like this one are great for making a big batch and toting along to work for lunch.

 - For the kids, I love including some little cauliflower tots or fritters in their lunch box.
 I tend to make a big batch on a Sunday night using whatever leftover veg I have in the fridge.

 (2).
 The FREEZER is your friend.

-Having two under three certainly has it’s moments, and there have been nights where I really could not muster the energy, or the wherewithal, to get into the kitchen and do some cooking.
+Having three kids under five certainly has its moments, and there have been nights where I really could not muster the energy, or the wherewithal, to get into the kitchen and do some cooking.
 Having a couple of back up meals in the freezer really has been my saving grace more than a few times.

 (3).
-Another friend you need to keep close is the SLOW COOKER or crock pot.
+Another friend you need to keep close is the SLOW COOKER or pressure cooker.

-We have a cheapie $30 slow cooker/rice cooker/steamer combo contraption, and it has been waaaaay overworked this year.
-I have a few staples I make in there about once a month – including refried beans, black beans, vegetable stock, and I always make one or two dishes in there throughout the week.
+We have a cheapie $30 slow cooker/rice cooker/steamer combo contraption, and it has been waaaaay overworked over the years.
+I have a few staples I make in there about once a month – including refried beans, black beans and vegetable stock, and I always make one or two main dishes in there throughout the week too.

 In summer, I stick it out on the back porch and let it cook away, to keep the heat out of the house (of course, beware if you have a dog, or over curious children).

 Slow cookers and pressure cookers certainly make light work on busy weeknights, and you can even have them working overnight or first thing in the morning on a timer if you want to wake up to some oats or chocolate covered strawberry quinoa.